datatrail-jhu/07_dataviz/manuscript/02_plotsinR.md

 ##### Highlighting data with color

 Colors help direct viewers' eyes to the most important parts of the figure.
 Colors tell your readers where to focus their attention.
-Greys help to tell viwers where to focus less of their attention, while other colors help to highlight the point your trying to make.
+Greys help to tell viewers where to focus less of their attention, while other colors help to highlight the point your trying to make.

 For example, in the iPhone example, we can de-emphasize the iPod and iPad data using grey lines, while really highlighting the huge amount of growth of the iPhone, by making its line red.

 ![iPhone Sales, in red, over time vs other Apple Products, in grey](images/02_plotsinR/02_dataviz_plotsinR-5.png)

 ##### Annotate your plot
 By highlighting parts of your plot with arrows or text on your plot, you can further draw viewers' attention to certain part of the plot.
-These are often details that are unecessary in exploratory plots, where the goal is just to better understand the data, but are very helpful in explanatory plots, when you're trying to draw conclusions from the plot.
+These are often details that are unnecessary in exploratory plots, where the goal is just to better understand the data, but are very helpful in explanatory plots, when you're trying to draw conclusions from the plot.

 In the iPhone example, by highlighting when Apple announced the iPhone 4 in 2010 and adding text to explain that this was the first time that more iPhones were sold than iPods, viewers get a better understanding of the data.

 ![iPhone sales over time annotated](images/02_plotsinR/02_dataviz_plotsinR-6.png)

 #### What does your final chart show?
 The first step of the process told viewers what they would see in the plot.
 The second step showed them.
-The third step makes it extra clear to viewers what they shoudl be seeing.
+The third step makes it extra clear to viewers what they should be seeing.
 You explain to viewers what they should be seeing in the plot.
 This is where you are sure to add descriptions, legends, and the source of your data.
 Again, these are important pieces of creating a complete explanatory plot, but are not all necessary when making exploratory plots.

 ##### Write precise descriptions